 - A local report on the specific landscape of researchers on your campus

 - Actionable recommendations about how you can support researchers going forward

-- A national report, disseminated by Ithaka S+R, on the state of
+- A national report, disseminated by Ithaka S+R, on the state of the discipline

 Recent cohorts have reported that through the research process they have forged stronger relationships with faculty on their campuses.
 Several librarians have also presented on their local findings at national conferences.